arcusmaximus/SottrModTools/Documentation.md

 > [!TIP]
 > If there's only an empty cloth strip with ID 1111, that means the outfit doesn't have any physics.
-> You can still add physics in this case, but may have to include the object .tr11dtp file
+> You can still add physics in this case, but may have to include the object .tr11dtp file in your mod
-> (the one referenced by the .tr11objectref — use the binary templates) in your mod to get things working.
+> to get things working.
+You can identify the object file by opening the .tr11objectref file
+> with the corresponding binary template.

 The addon adds a custom "SOTTR Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
 This tab lets you perform various cloth-related operations: